-Marketing and Consumer Office - It is responsible for Marketing's strategic vision according to a consumer centric perspective with special focus on the Digital area.
+Marketing & Consumer Office - Office responsible for Marketing's strategic vision according to a consumer centric perspective with special focus on the Digital area.

 It is this area's priority to understand thoroughly the clients so that the same are provided with an always improving experience in each of the Group's brands.
-For this are used tools and methodologies in consumer Data and Insights that enable the establishment of a relevant interaction and a better experience in all contact points.
+For this are used tools and methodologies in Data and consumer Insights that enable the establishment of a relevant interaction and a better experience in all contact points.

-In 2015, this Department produced a strategic vision for digital in the Group, prioritising key activities.
+In 2015 this Office produced a strategic vision for digital in the Group, prioritising key activities.
 Additionally it supported the companies in several Marketing, Communication and Digital activities.

-Financial Operations - This Department includes Financial Risk Management as well as Treasury
+Financial Operations - This Division includes Financial Risk Management as well as Treasury Management.

-Management.
 The activity of the first area is discussed in detail in points 52 to 55.